-While you are probably busy getting your own adventure together, I thought I’d quick share the results from my own research.
+While you are probably busy getting your own adventure together, I thought I’d quickly share the results from my own research.
 (This means I am not an affiliate and was not paid for my opinions.)
-I went to my local Starbucks for easiest access to a variety of coffee.
+I went to my local Starbucks for the easiest access to a variety of coffee.
 I also used their Italian Roast Via (the instant kind you can make at home).

 - Italian Roast (Via) – I liked it best paired with the darker chocolate as well as Endangered Species Tiger (espresso beans + dark chocolate).
 This brand is fairly easy to find in “fine” markets.
 I like the bonus of their helping endangered species!